almaan/ST-mLiver/README.md

 ```

-Depending on your OS and user configurations, you might have to add `--user` for this to work.
+Depending on your OS and user configurations, you might have to add `--user` for
+this to work.
+The installation takes only a few seconds on a standard laptop
+computer.

 2. Next, to test if the installation work, enter the following into the terminal: